pBread/2025-twilio-se-hackathon-sssi/README.md

 ### Update Table to Show Multiple Invocation Requests

 - Right now, the Turns table doesn't show multiple parralel tool requests.
 It should.

+### Add Summarization

+- Update the call with a period summarization.